When Are W-2C Due to Employees?

 How to File a Corrected W-2 Form?

 Always use the IRS Form W-3C, Transmittal of Corrected Wage and Tax Statements when submitting Copy A of the Form W-2C to the SSA.
-The Form W-2C mailing address for sending via the United States Postal Service is as follows: Social Security Administration, Direct Operations Center, P.O.
+The Form W-2C mailing address is: Social Security Administration, Direct Operations Center, P.O.
 Box 3333, Wilkes-Barre, PA 18767-3333

 IRS W-2 Related Forms